Jejkobb/Game-of-life/README.md

 # Game of Life
-Game of life made in Javascript.
+Game of life made in p5.js